 Our goats' health is very important to us.
 When I was building my herd and buying new goats, I always asked a lot of questions about herd health, because I didn't want to bring an unhealthy animal into our herd.
 So, here are the answers to the questions that were important to me.
 If you have questions not answered here, please ask!

 - We maintain a closed herd.
 We bought our last does in 2005 and attended our last show in June 2008.
 Since that time, none of our goats has left the farm.
 In 2009, after more than one year with no outside contact, we tested our herd for CAE, CL, and Johnes, with all negative results.
 The ELISA test was used for CAE because it is more sensitive (has fewer false negatives) than the AGID test.
 We purchased two new bucks in 2010.
-Both came from CAE negative herds.
+Both came from CAE negative herds and subsequently tested negative for CAE.
+In 2013, we did blood tests to determine pregnancy on about half of our does, and using the same blood sample, we also tested for CAE, all of which were negative.

-- Our goats receive free-choice Sweetlix MeatMaker goat minerals, kelp, and baking soda in separate feeders, so they can eat as much or as little of each one as they require.
+- Our goats receive free-choice Sweetlix MeatMaker goat minerals, a separate selenium-E blend, kelp, and baking soda in separate feeders, so they can eat as much or as little of each one as they require.

 - We are enrolled in the USDA's scrapie eradication program.